 Diageo Opens Relocated North America Headquarters in Lower Manhattan

 Diageo unveiled its dazzling new North American headquarters this week in New York City, a modern space designed to bring to life the company’s purpose of “celebrating life, every day, everywhere.”
-In 2019, Diageo announced that it would relocate the headquarters for its largest market from Norwalk, Connecticut to New York.
+In 2019 global beverage leader Diageo announced it would relocate the headquarters for its largest market from Norwalk, Connecticut to New York.
 Located at 3 World Trade Center in vibrant Lower Manhattan, the best-in-class workspace was conceived to promote flexibility and collaboration, and to enable agility and modern ways of working.

 The offices feature bright, colorful and immersive spaces that leverage the spirit of the city’s neighborhoods, Diageo’s broad portfolio of iconic brands, and breathtaking 360-degree views of the surrounding skylines.
 The workspace is open plan with suggested “neighborhoods” for teams, but no assigned seating.
 Designed for maximum connectivity, employees can experiment with a wide variety of dynamic spaces that incorporate state-of-the-art technology, some intended for higher energy work, with others, like sound-proof phone booths and libraries, facilitating privacy and focus.

-With the move, Diageo North America brought with it 350 new jobs to the city, while preserving roughly 150 existing Diageo jobs in New York City.
+With the move, Diageo brought with it 350 new jobs to the city, while preserving roughly 150 existing Diageo jobs in New York City.

 Diageo North America’s new home also embraces cutting-edge technology and leading sustainability practices, as well as the company’s commitment to inclusion and diversity.
 Additional features include:

 - Commissioned design features such as vintage advertisements, bespoke murals, employee-sourced photography, and custom neon fixtures

 - Wellness-focused design, including height-adjustable sit-stand desks, and a floor plan that encourages movement throughout the day